 Some say Vermont’s Northeast Kingdom was born out of sheer stubbornness.

-As you might guess from such an environment, the treasure of the Northeast Kingdom isn’t gold or silver.
-It’s a unique skin-saving formula called Bag Balm.
+With its far northeast climate, harsh winter weather led to the driest of skin conditions.
+As you might guess from such an environment, the treasure of the Northeast Kingdom isn’t gold or silver, it’s an authentic skin-saving formula called Bag Balm.

 From Farm To Fame

 In 1899, rumors flew around the Northeast Kingdom about a miraculous salve for chafed and cracked cow udders concocted by a pharmacist in Wells River.
 So one fateful morning in 1900, a Lyndonville farmer named John L. Norris saddled his best horse and rode 30 long miles to find out what the fuss was about.

 The minute he tried it on the first cow, John Norris knew what he had to do.
 He scraped up every penny he could lay his rough hands on to buy the formula and all the rights to market it.

 Bag Balm officially set down roots after John hired a product designer to create the distinctive green tin with a cow’s head and Vermont’s indigenous red clover on the cover.
 The legend was born, and it was too big to stay in the barn.